 County influenza activity data are reported to by county health departments through EpiGateway on a weekly basis by each county influenza coordinator.
-Information used to determine county activity includes: laboratory results, outbreak reports and ILI activity.
-The figures displayed below reflect a county's assessment of influenza activity within their county as a whole as well as influenza activity within specific settings.
-For week 42, seven counties indicated that activity was increasing and 50 counties indicated that activity was at a plateau.
+Information used to determine county activity includes: laboratory results, outbreak reports, and ILI activity.
+The figures below reflect a county's assessment of influenza activity within their county as a whole.
+For week 43, nine counties indicated that activity was increasing and 51 counties indicated that activity was at a plateau.

 As of 9:30 a.m.
-October 28, 2015, a total of 67 (100%) counties reported their weekly level of influenza activity.
+November 4, 2015, a total of 67 (100%) counties reported their weekly level of influenza activity.
 Please note that data reported by counties after the deadline Tuesday at 5 p.m. are recorded but may not be included in the activity maps for this week.